meracan/s3-netcdf-api/example/README.md

 ## Overview

 This user manual shows how to create URL queries that will download data from Amazon Web Service’s cloud storage (AWS S3). s3-netcdf-api is software that allows users to download spatial or temporal datasets (stored on S3 as “partitioned” NetCDF fies) back from the cloud.
 Examples given will demonstrate how to format various URL queries, as well as some MATLAB and Python scripts to extract and plot the datasets.
-The example dataset used in this document is a wave hind-cast data from the west coast of BC (BCSWANv5).
+The two example datasets used in this document are wave hind-cast data from the west coast of BC (accessed via the names 'SWANv5' and 'SWANv6').

 ![](images/flow-s3-netcdf-api.png)